 I am claustrophobic.
 Will I feel cramped in the Salt Room?

 The Salt Room is spacious.
 We only host 4-6 guests at a time as to not overcrowd the room.
 We believe that our spacious Salt Room will not make you feel cramped at all.
 At any time if you feel nervous, you can quietly step out.
-There is no lock on the Salt Room door so you are free to come and go easily.

 What if I need to get up or use the bathroom during the public sessions?